 Q. Can I cancel my home warranty at any time?

 Most often, yes.
 Policyholders may have to reach out to a representative of the home warranty company and write a notice of termination.
-Depending on the terms of cancellation written into the policy document, policyholders may also be subject to a cancellation fee.
+Depending on the terms of cancellation written into the policy document, policyholders may also be subject to a cancellation fee, so they’ll want to make sure they’re aware of this before signing any paperwork.

 Q. How long does a home warranty last?